SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/stream-encoding-and-packaging-advice-article/stream-encoding-and-packaging-advice-article.md

     @PageColor(purple)
 }

-Encode and package streams for optimal compatibility with the PillarboxPlayer framework.
+Encode and package streams for optimal compatibility with the ``PillarboxPlayer`` framework.

 ## Overview

 Apple provides HLS [authoring specifications](https://developer.apple.com/documentation/http_live_streaming/hls_authoring_specification_for_apple_devices/) regarding encoding and packaging best practices for compatibility with Apple devices.
 These  specifications cover compatible codecs, encoding profiles or recommended encoding ladders, among many other topics.

-For optimal playback experience with the PillarboxPlayer framework some of these specifications need to be followed rigorously.
-This article covers these specific requirements in more detail and provides more information about how streams can be tested for compatibility with PillarboxPlayer.
+For optimal playback experience with the ``PillarboxPlayer`` framework some of these specifications need to be followed rigorously.
+This article covers these specific requirements in more detail and provides more information about how streams can be tested for compatibility with ``PillarboxPlayer``.

 > Note: More information about automatic media selection is available from <doc:subtitles-and-alternative-audio-tracks-article>.